 - The scheme relies on open and commonly accepted standards and data elements which help to improve the initiation and reconciliation of such transfers on a Straight-Through-Processing (STP) basis.

-- The scheme also supports the possibility to send or to receive remittance data end-to-end on either a structured or an unstructured basis.
+- The scheme also supports the possibility to send or to receive remittance data end-to-end on either a structured or unstructured basis.

-Euro Leg-based Payee’s and Payer’s
+Euro Leg-based Payee’s PSPs and Payer’s PSPs

-- The scheme allows these Euro Leg to offer account-to-account based payment solutions supporting both incoming and outgoing international instant credit transfers.
-It gives them the possibility to offer their Payees and Payers a faster execution of such transactions, more up-front transparency on costs and on the parties involved in/concerned about, and a better payment status traceability (e.g., via the UETR and inquiry use cases).
+- The scheme allows these Euro Leg PSPs to offer account-to-account based payment solutions supporting both incoming and outgoing international instant credit transfers.
+It gives them the possibility to offer their Payees and Payers a faster execution of such transactions, more up-front transparency on costs and on the parties involved in/concerned about, and a better payment status traceability (e.g., via the option of UETR and inquiry use cases).

 - The scheme sets well defined processing timelines and steps for OCT Inst transactions in the Euro Leg.

 - The scheme supports concepts, processes and attributes covered in the Cross Border Payments and Reporting Plus (CBPR+) and Cross-Border Instant Payments Plus (IP+) guidelines of SWIFT.
 This will facilitate the processing of such transfers based on better structured and richer data under the ISO 20022 XML messaging standard.

-Euro Leg Entry and Exit
+Euro Leg Entry PSPs and Exit PSPs

 - Template to Propose a Change to the EPC Payment Scheme Rulebooks

 OCT Inst scheme evolution calendar:

 28 November 2023

-- Between 28 March 2023 and 31 December 2023
+- Until 31 December 2023